mrockwood/mikerockwood.com/docs/MAINTAINING.md

 Sveltia is served from `static/admin/` and loaded from its hosted JavaScript package.
 Its configuration is in `static/admin/config.yml`; it writes to the `main` branch of the repository.
+Authentication is handled by the configured Sveltia GitHub auth worker.
+The configuration is public and contains no credentials; editors need the GitHub repository permissions required by that auth service.

 Keep the CMS fields aligned with the matching content front matter and templates.
 A field is not useful merely because the CMS can edit it: it must have a known rendering path.
+The retained post types each have a CMS collection, a section list template, and a single-entry template.
+New generic pages use `templates/pages/default.html`; specialized existing pages can select their explicit page template.

+The CMS uses Sveltia's simple workflow.
+Saving an entry commits and pushes directly to `main`; there is no CMS review or pull-request step.
 After a CMS edit reaches `main`, the GitHub Pages workflow checks and builds the site before deployment.
+The `preview_path` values link to the live site after deployment, not to a separate draft site.
 Local preview remains `make serve`.

 ## CI/CD workflows